verbling/kickq/README.md

 ## Release History

+- **v1.0.0**, *23 Aug 2015*
+  - Major rehaul and refactoring of Kickq.
+  - Changed core Promises Library from When to Bluebird.
+  - Rewritten the Worker Controller which is responsible for fetching and providing the jobs to the consumer worker.
+  - Introduced the master Redis Connectivity monitor, Kickq now handles disconnects way more gracefully, and will restore operations when Redis re-connection occures.
+  - Reduced Logging verbosity and tweaked existing one to be more informant.
 - **v0.2.4**, *30 Jun 2015*
   - Lightened up the npm install bundle using npmingore and better devdeps, thankyou [@lbeschastny](https://github.com/lbeschastny)
 - **v0.2.3**, *16 Jun 2015*